inferno986return/IT-technician-book/bookplan.md

 ## Planning notes

+I need to look at the *For Dummies* books for inspiration.
+I'm thinking of using Material icons for infoboxes such as

+* A lightbulb icon for tips to keep in mind such as a ping request may fail because a network firewall is blocking it, rather than the destination resource being unavailable
+* An unlocked padlock icon for insecure technology such as HTTP and WEP.
+* A warning triangle for dangerous procedures i.e. flashing BIOS and disassemmbling a PSU.
+* A university cap for advanced information.

+I can use black boxes with white text for terminal commands.

 Start by adapting CompTIA and MCSA notes over on [Overleaf](https://www.overleaf.com/)), diary entries, any information that&#39;s relevant.
 I can also adapt college assignment material.

 Quote: &quot;It takes the smartest individuals to realize there&#39;s always more to learn.&quot;